Britt Nicole discography

 The third album, The Lost Get Found, was released on August 11, 2009, and peaked No. 1 on Hot Christian Albums.
 The same month, a music video for her song "Holiday" surfaced on the internet.
 Her second single, "Walk on The Water", peaked No. 17 on the Hot Christian Songs.
 Overseas, the song "Headphones" was promoted as her second single in the United Kingdom.
 On March 26, 2012, she released her fourth album, Gold.
 The album debuted at No. 1 on the Hot Christian Albums and 41 on the Billboard 200.
 The singles "Stand" and "Breakthrough" were released to United States and United Kingdom Christian radio, respectively, in the fall of 2012.
 The former peaked at No. 11 on U.S. Christian contemporary hit radio and the latter peaked at No. 3 on UK Christian radio.
 In December 2012, she released two Christmas music videos, "Jingle Bell Rock" and "O Holy Night".
-Britt Nicole is co-signed to Capitol Records and released "Gold" as her debut mainstream single on December 4, 2012.
+Britt Nicole is co-signed to Capitol CMG and released "Gold" as her debut mainstream single on December 4, 2012.
 The following year Gold was re-released as a mainstream album.
 In March 2015, she released a full-length remix album, The Remixes.
 On October 7, 2016, she released her fifth studio album, Britt Nicole.